Emperor Liu Zhi and Liu Hong — Struggle and Declination in the Late Han Dynasty

 Liu Zhi and Liu Hong were two influential emperors of the late Han Dynasty (202 BC — 220 AD).

-During their 42 years' reign, more social problems arose and then aggravated, and the empire declined dramatically.
+During their 42 years of reign, more social problems arose and then aggravated, and the empire declined dramatically.

 Meanwhile, they shared quite similar encounters and implemented resemble policies.

 Unearthed Painted Ivory Ruler of the Eastern Han Dynasty — Shanxi Museum (Photo by Dongmaiying)